karmacoma/lisk-rake/README.md

 2014-09-15

+* Added "rebuild_nodes" task to rebuild nodes using new blockchain only
 * Added "start_forging" / "stop_forging" tasks to enable and disable forging
 * Added "get_forging" task to verify forging status of each node